Dear all, I am conducting job evaluations and I would like to have an insight into the HAY Guide Chart-Profile Method. Could anybody help?

 The Numerical Scale

-Each intersect on the grid contains two or three numbers which overlap other intersects in order to provide the finest of tuning in evaluation judgements.
-The numbers themselves are directly proportional to each other in a geometric progression e.g. 100, 115, 132, 152.
-This avoids the difficulty that in an ordinary progression e.g. 1, 2, 3, 4, the numbers are in a constantly diminishing relationship to each other.
-The Hay scale of progression is 15% and means that each judgement is given this constant relativity wherever it falls on the scale.
+Each intersect on the grid contains two or three numbers that overlap other intersects to provide the finest tuning in evaluation judgments.
+The numbers themselves are directly proportional to each other in a geometric progression, e.g., 100, 115, 132, 152.
+This avoids the difficulty that in an ordinary progression, e.g., 1, 2, 3, 4, the numbers are in a constantly diminishing relationship to each other.
+The Hay scale of progression is 15%, meaning that each judgment is given this constant relativity wherever it falls on the scale.

 Profiling

-iam a student of m.b.a doing my internship right now. the project on which iam working is regarding job evaluation. when i was checking about it at this site, i found ur article. thank you very much for the informative article anand.
+I am a student of MBA currently doing my internship.
+The project I am working on is regarding job evaluation.
+When I was researching about it on this site, I came across your article.
+Thank you very much for the informative article, Anand.

 From India, Delhi

-iam a student of m.b.a doing my internship right now. the project on which iam working is regarding job evaluation. when i was checking about it at this site, i found ur article. thank you very much for the informative article anand.
+I am a student of MBA currently doing my internship.
+The project I am working on is regarding job evaluation.
+When I was researching about it on this site, I came across your article.
+Thank you very much for the informative article, Anand.

 From India, Delhi

-I have not practiced it in business, but based on my readings and what I hear from my colleagues and from the business that it is a very powerful tool IF it is implemented properly.
+I have not practiced it in business, but based on my readings and what I hear from my colleagues and from the business, it is a very powerful tool if it is implemented properly.
 The major disadvantage related to it is its subjectivity.

 Good luck